-You melt 1/4 cup of butter and 1/2 cup of maple syrup in a sauce pan on medium.
-Once melted you remove from heat and add the one cup of powdered sugar and 1 tsp of the Bourbon.
+Melt 1/4 cup of butter and 1/2 cup of maple syrup in a sauce pan on medium.
+Once melted you remove from heat and whisk in one cup of powdered sugar and 1 tsp of the Bourbon.
 You then drizzle over the pecan pie bars once they have cooled down.
-Magnifique!
+Cut and serve!

 Pecan Pie bars

 Shortbread crust bottom

 - 1¾ cup all purpose flour